mt-akar/bottom_nav_layout/README.md

 )
 ```

-# Tab Back Stack
+# Page Back Stack
 This layout remembers the order of pages navigated and when back button is pressed, navigates back to the previously navigated page.
-There are different ways of organizing a tab back stack, many of which are readily implemented.
+There are different ways of organizing a page back stack, many of which are readily implemented.
 You can also implement your own.

-## Tab Back Stack Types
+## Page Back Stack Types

 Consider the following use case.
 After launching the app, the user;
- - Start at tab 0
+ - Start at page 0
- - Navigate to tab 1
+ - Navigate to page 1
- - Navigate to tab 2
+ - Navigate to page 2
- - Navigate to tab 1
+ - Navigate to page 1
  - Press back button
- - Navigate to tab 0
+ - Navigate to page 0
  - Press back button

-Let's look at how different TabStacks behave in this scenario.
+Let's look at how different PageStacks behave in this scenario.

-### StandardTabStack
+### StandardPageStack
 This behavior is used by Google Play app.

 | Event | Initial | push(1) | push(2) | push(1) | pop() | push(0) | pop() |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | Stack | 0 | 0->1 | 0->1->2 | 0->1->2->1 | 0->1->2 | 0->1->2->0 | 0->1->2 |

-### ReorderToFrontTabStack
+### ReorderToFrontPageStack
 This is the default behavior.
 This behavior is used by Instagram, Reddit, and Netflix apps.

 | Event | Initial | push(1) | push(2) | push(1) | pop() | push(0) | pop() |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | Stack | 0 | 0->1 | 0->1->2 | 0->2->1 | 0->2 | 2->0 | 2 |

-### ReorderToFrontExceptFirstTabStack
+### ReorderToFrontExceptFirstPageStack
 This behavior is used by Youtube app.

 | Event | Initial | push(1) | push(2) | push(1) | pop() | push(0) | pop() |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | Stack | 0 | 0->1 | 0->1->2 | 0->2->1 | 0->2 | 0->2->0 | 0->2 |

-### ReplaceTabStack
+### ReplacePageStack
 This behavior is similar to the behavior in the [`BottomNavigationBar` example given in flutter docs](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html)

 This behavior is used by a lot of applications.
 This is also Cupertino default behavior.